Does Realty Income Corporation (O) Pay a Dividend? (2026)

 Realty Income is widely held by income-oriented and retirement-focused investors because of its monthly payment schedule, 30-plus year dividend growth streak, and relatively stable cash flows from necessity-based tenants.
 The ~5.2% yield and consistent AFFO coverage provide a meaningful income stream.
 However, no stock is appropriate for all retirement portfolios; interest rate sensitivity means share price can fluctuate materially, and concentration in a single REIT adds sector-specific risk.

 Walnut is informational, not investment advice.
-Dividend figures are approximate and dated; verify current yield, schedule, and policy with O's investor relations page or your broker.
+Dividend figures on this page come from a August 2026 data pull and are approximate; verify the current yield, amount, schedule, and policy with O's investor relations page or your broker before acting on them.